top of page

 Get Permission to Record

 Granted, you'll want to reassure the family member that you're not hastening their demise.
-You don't know what tomorrow will bring, and you want to ensure that you don't lose this moment in time.
+You don't know what tomorrow will bring, and you want to ensure you don't lose this moment.

 Set Up Your Recording Device

-If you're using a video chat, test out the record feature to ensure you're capturing the video and audio.
-(Also, make sure your family member is well lit.)
+If you're using a video chat, test the record feature to ensure you capture the video and audio.
+(Also, make sure your family member is well-lit.)

-If you're recording a phone call, make sure your cell phone can record a call while it happens.
+If you're recording a phone call, make sure your cell phone can record the call while it's happening.

-Suppose you're interviewing in person, set up your camera on a tripod with an external microphone near your family member.
-Test the sound to ensure you don't hear distracting background noise and your relative is loud enough.
+Suppose you're interviewing in person.
+Set up your camera on a tripod with an external microphone near your family member.
+Test the sound to ensure you don't hear distracting background noise and that your relative is loud enough.

 Make Your Relative Comfortable